shamimbdpro/wp-maximum-upload-file-size/readme.txt

 = Does this plugin work with all servers and hosting providers? =

 Yes, it works with all servers.
 However, please note that server-adjusted limits can't be changed from a WordPress plugin.
 If the server set limit is 16MB you can't increase it to 128MB via WordPress.
-You have to email your hosting provider and ask them to increase the limit.
+But that case we chunk the large uploaded file in small peace as a refection upload time can be slower.
+But its possible to upload big file than your server set upload limit.
 Install the plugin and it'll tell you what the limits are and what to do.

 = Increase upload file size but still not working? =